TharuDB/TharuDB/README.md

-# Hi there, I'm Tharushi Bandara! 👩🏻👋
+# Hi there, I'm Tharushi Bandara..! 👩🏻👋

 👀 I’m interested in software design, development, and testing.
 I'm passionate about learning new technologies and improving my coding skills.